LiorSinai/liorsinai.github.io/_posts/2024-07-09-birthday-covering.md

 \end{align}
 $$

-This is much smaller then the original value of 0.234.
+This is much smaller than the original value of 0.234.
 The independence assumption clearly does not hold here.
-(This will be fixed shortly).
+(This will be corrected shortly.)

-For the birthdays, there are 365 possible ways we can exclude 1 of 365 birthdays, and then there are each $364^n$ possibilities for the birthdays for $n$ people:
+For the birthdays, there are 365 possible ways we can exclude 1 of 365 birthdays, and then there are $364^n$ possibilities for the birthdays for $n$ people:

 $$
 \begin{align}